SwarmStorm/awesome/README.md

 *   [HariSekhon/Diagrams-as-Code](https://github.com/HariSekhon/Diagrams-as-Code) - Cloud & DevOps Architecture Diagrams-as-Code in Python and D2 languages

-## C\#

-*   [saharsh-samples/dotnet-k8s-helm-cicd](https://github.com/saharsh-samples/dotnet-k8s-helm-cicd) - Example of a multi-branch CICD pipeline for a ASP.NET Web API 2.2 App using Gitflow branching model and deployed to Kubernetes clusters using helm.

-*   [thangchung/awesome-dotnet-core](https://github.com/thangchung/awesome-dotnet-core) - :honeybee: A collection of awesome .NET core libraries, tools, frameworks and software

-*   [dotnet/orleans](https://github.com/dotnet/orleans) - Cloud Native application framework for .NET

-*   [duplicati/duplicati](https://github.com/duplicati/duplicati) - Store securely encrypted backups in the cloud!

-*   [actions/runner](https://github.com/actions/runner) - The Runner for GitHub Actions :rocket:

-*   [beyluta/WinWidgets](https://github.com/beyluta/WinWidgets) - WinWidgets is a platform for Windows 10/11 Desktop Widget development using HTML, CSS, and JavaScript.
-Create your own widgets using frontend technologies based on the Chromium project.

-*   [Alan-Rock-GS/GpuScript](https://github.com/Alan-Rock-GS/GpuScript) - GpuScript allows you to write C# programs that run at supercomputer speeds on a single GPU.
-Learn it in 30 minutes.
-Write & debug large and complex projects specifically designed to run on the GPU.

-*   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file

 ## JavaScript

 *   [pbojinov/arrow-js](https://github.com/pbojinov/arrow-js) - A tiny library for displaying an arrow pointing to the browser download location